TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Form.rst

 f:form
 ======

 The `f:form` ViewHelper looks pretty mighty, when you look at how many parameters it takes.
 But once you realize that 11 of them generate the form target page, you'll see that there are only a few others remaining.
 The big advantages of this ViewHelper are security and a lighter workload.
 We'll take a look at these in the following examples.

 Properties
 ----------

-.. include:: ../UniversalTagAttributes.txt
+All the :ref:`universal tag attributes <UniversalTagAttributes>`

 Global properties of this ViewHelper
 ####################################